aletbm/SkyPulse-Streaming-Pipeline/README.md

 The project is designed around three technical goals:

-**Scalability.** Producers, consumers, and Flink jobs run as independent processes with no shared state.
-Redpanda handles backpressure.
+**Scalability.** Producers, consumers, and Flink jobs run as independent containerized processes with no shared state.
+Redpanda Cloud handles backpressure.
 Flink checkpointing (10s interval) ensures exactly-once semantics for the JDBC sinks.
 Batch sizes and flush intervals are tunable per consumer.

-**Automation.** A `Makefile` orchestrates the full lifecycle: infrastructure provisioning, topic management, and launching all six streaming processes (3 producers + 3 consumers) plus four Flink jobs in a single `make streaming` target.
+**Automation.** A `Makefile` orchestrates the full lifecycle: infrastructure provisioning, Docker builds for producers and consumers, topic management, and launching all streaming processes plus four Flink jobs.
 A GitHub Actions CI pipeline enforces linting on every push to `develop` and `main`.

 **Observability.** Structured logging is implemented across all producers, consumers, and Flink jobs.
 Flink's web UI (`:8081`) exposes job graphs, checkpoint metrics, and backpressure indicators.
 Bruin column-level checks and custom `row_count_positive` assertions validate data quality at every transformation layer.